The Weighted dB and Ear Safety

 Another factor not considered in such studies is how loud transient moments are in such situations.
 Bursts and spikes can also cause permanent damage.
 Sometimes the damage is great is the spike is great but often it is small enough to seem ok and doesn't show up until much later in life.

-In general if your gonna be monitoring for long periods of time take regular breaks and keep the sound below 90 dBSPL.
+In general if you're gonna be monitoring for long periods of time take regular breaks and keep the sound below 90 dBSPL.
 There is nothing wrong with boosting it for a bit but bring it back down!
 Boosting it may be tempting because the equal loudness contours cause it to sound more full, but don't overdo it and bring it back down!

 To support this series please consider donating via